rezamonadi/gp_C4/README.md

 Loading and preprocessing spectra
 ---------------------------------

-Now we load these data, continue applying filters, and do some basic preprocessing.
-The additional filters are:

-* spectra that have no nonmasked pixels in the range [1310, 1325] Angstroms (QSO restframe) are filtered, as they cannot be normalized
-* spectra with fewer than 200 nonmasked pixels in the range [911, 1217] Angstroms (QSO restframe) are filtered.
+Now we load these data.
+Spectra with fewer than 400 nonmasked pixels are filtered.

-The preprocessing steps are to:

-* truncate spectra to only contain pixels in the range [911, 1217] Angstroms QSO rest
-* normalize flux and noise variance by dividing by the median flux in the range [1310, 1325] Angstroms QSO rest

 Relevant parameters in `set_parameters` that can be tweaked if
 desired:

     % preprocessing parameters
-    min_num_pixels = 200;                         % minimum number of non-masked pixels
+    min_num_pixels = 400;                         % minimum number of non-masked pixels

-    % normalization parameters
-    normalization_min_lambda = 1310;              % range of rest wavelengths to use   Å
-    normalization_max_lambda = 1325;              %   for flux normalization

-    % file loading parameters
-    loading_min_lambda = 910;                     % range of rest wavelengths to load  Å
-    loading_max_lambda = 1217;

 When ready, the MATLAB code to preload the spectra is: